-If you paid the child's medical bills yourself and their treatment is covered, we will refund you the rates we have agreed with the hospital or centre, minus any excess.
-Please send the original, itemised receipts from the specialist or hospital to AXA PPP healthcare, Nightingale House, Redland Hill, Redland, Bristol, BS6 6SH.
+If you paid the child's medical bills yourself and their treatment is covered, we will refund you the rates we have agreed with the hospital or centre.
+Please send the original receipts from the specialist or hospital to AXA PPP healthcare, Nightingale House, Redland Hill, Redland, Bristol, BS6 6SH.